pinballmap/pbm-react/developer_set-up.md

 You can proceed with the following steps to get the Expo CLI and the Expo Go app (or the Expo app, for Android) up and running:
 * Make an Expo account [here](https//expo.dev/)
-* Install the Expo CLI using NPM:
+* Install the Expo CLI using npm:
     * `npm install -g expo-cli`
     * to verify installation, type `expo whoami` in the terminal.
             If you are not logged-in you will see `Not logged in`, but that also means the installation worked.
 You can login by typing `expo login`.